Fur-bearing trout: Canada

 The Canadian fur-bearing trout is another example of the furry trout hoax.
 According to the story, a trout with white fur was caught in Lake Superior off Gros Cap in Sault Ste.
 Marie, Ontario, Algoma District, Canada, and its taxidermist was Ross C. Jobe of Sault Ste.
 Marie.
 The purchaser of the fish learned of the hoax after presenting it to the Royal Museum of Scotland.
 The white fur of a rabbit was described as being "ingeniously" attached to the fish.
 A fictional description of the Canadian "Hairy" Trout was published by Takeshi Yamada.

-Hockey Club

-The Fur Bearing Trout Hockey Club (formed in 2010) also pays tribute to the legendary creature.
-Playing out of The Children's Health Star Center in McKinney, Texas, The Fur Bearing Trout have secured seven championships over the past 10 years.
-A late night bar discussion led to the mascot's adoption, since the Jackalope was already in use by a minor league team playing out of Odessa, Texas.